-We have a commitment to plain language and attempt to be jargon free - if you find something on this page which you find hard to understand, please let us know.
+We have a commitment to plain language and attempt to be jargon free - if you find something on this page which is hard to understand, please let us know.

 A note on terminology

 We have chosen to use the term ‘service user’ throughout our strategy as an alternative to ‘patient’.
 Our BRC predominantly has a mental health focus.
 The term ‘service user’ is often preferred to ‘patient’ in this context.
 However, we acknowledge the limitations of using either term.
-Our BRC includes research into neurological conditions (outside of mental health), where the term ‘patient’ might be more appropriate.
+The NIHR Maudsley BRC includes research into neurological conditions (outside of mental health), where the term ‘patient’ might be more appropriate.